 The Peacock Playhouse was originally the Gate House and home to the chauffeur’s office and garage space during Mr. King’s time.

 Located near the Peacock Playhouse, this literacy adventure can be enjoyed by all ages!
-Take a stroll through a woodland path while discovering From Tree to Sea, by Shelley Moore Thomas.
+Take a stroll through a woodland path while discovering When Spring Comes, written by Kevin Henkes and illustrated by Laura Dronzek.

 Many thanks to our project partner, Mansfield-Richland County Public Library, and to the Keyser Library Fund and the George and Barbara Keyser D A Fund of Richland County Foundation who funded the establishment of the Storybook Trail.